ExpressVPN Keys Review and Pricing in 2026

 How Much Does ExpressVPN Keys Cost?

-We went with the month-to-month plan so we could test it out before we committed.
-That cost us $12.95 per month and it still came with the same 30-day money-back guarantee as the longer subscriptions.
-We thought that was generous, since most services like this only offer a 30-day money-back guarantee on longer subscriptions.
+We went with the month-to-month Advanced plan.
+That cost us $13.99 for one month, and it came with the same 30-day money-back guarantee as the longer subscriptions.
+We find that generous, since most brands only include such guarantees on longer subscriptions.

 Signing Up for ExpressVPN Keys